JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 ## Questions we would like to answer with the data:

 1)  How has Bitcoin's price in USD varied over time?
+2)  Can we predict Bitcoin's price in the future based prices from the previous days, months, or years?
+3)  How has trading volume affected the price previously and how does it affect the price now?

 ## Technologies Used: